docleaf-labs/docleaf/README.md

 - Custom directives allowing you to target various parts of C and C++ code bases.
 - Integration with Sphinx C and C++ domains to support easily linking to your generated output.
+- Hash-based content checks, as well as timestamp checks, to minimize incremental build times after a Doxygen run.
 - Integration with the `sphinx.ext.linkcode` extension to support links to source code locations in a GitHub repository.